IN THIS ARTICLE

 Follow your doctor's instructions about taking warfarin while you are pregnant.
 Warfarin can harm an unborn baby or cause birth defects.
 However, the benefits of preventing blood clots in certain women may outweigh any risks to the baby.
 Tell your doctor right away if you become pregnant during treatment.
 Use effective birth control while you are using this medication.

 It is not known whether warfarin passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 How should I take warfarin (Coumadin, Jantoven)?

-Take exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.
-Never take a double dose of this medication or take it together with other products that contain warfarin or coumarin.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Never take a double dose of this medication.

 Your doctor may occasionally change your dose to make sure you get the best results.